robertdebock/presentations/vault-operations.md

 As updating is required somewhat frequently, is specific and critical; automating this using for example Ansible will prove valuable.

-> Note: Please have a non-production environment prepared to exercise the update.
+NOTE: Please have a non-production environment prepared to exercise the update.

 ---